sharpCompiler/California-ORM/README.md

 # California-ORM
-  A very tiny .NET Object-Relational Mapping (ORM) NuGet package with focus only on SQL Server and ADO.Net.
-California-ORM is built at E
+  A very tiny .NET Object-Relational Mapping (ORM) NuGet package that works exclusively with SQL Server and ADO.NET.
+It extends the functionality of ADO.NET by providing a simple and elegant way to map query results to C# objects.

 ## Version